ballerina-platform/module-ballerinax-googleapis.drive/Package.md

 [Google Drive](https://developers.google.com/drive/api) allows users to store files on their servers, synchronize files across devices, and share files.
-Google Drive encompasses Google Docs, Google Sheets, and Google Slides, which are a part of the Google Docs Editors office suite that permits collaborative editing of documents, spreadsheets, presentations, drawings, forms, and more.
+Google Drive encompasses Google Docs, Google Sheets, and Google Slides, which are a part of the Google Docs Editors office suite that permits the collaborative editing of documents, spreadsheets, presentations, drawings, forms, and more.
 Files created and edited through the Google Docs suite are saved in Google Drive.

 ![alt text](/docs/images/drive_overview.png?raw=true)